-Section on mRNA Regulation and Translation, Laboratory of Biochemistry and Genetics
+Section on mRNA Regulation and Translation, Laboratory of Biochemistry & Genetics

-We seek to discover how cells control the expression of genes during translation by the ribosome.
-We’re interested in both the mechanisms that underlie the basic steps of translation—particularly termination and recycling—and how these processes are regulated to carry out cellular functions.
+We are interested in how cells change the expression of genes by controlling the translation of messenger RNAs (mRNAs) by the ribosome.
+We are interested in both the mechanisms that underlie the basic steps of translation and how these processes are regulated to carry out cellular functions.

 Applying our Research